Open-Orange-Button/Orange-Button-Taxonomy/docs/sphinx/source/baseclasses.rst

 Current base classes include:

-* Entity - text here to describe Entity
+* Entity - elements that describe various organizations or individuals.
-* Scope
-* Product
+* Product - elements that describe a produce (e.g., module or inverter).